listenzz/react-native-create-lib/README.md

   -V, --version                             output the version number --prefix <prefix>                         The prefix for the library module (Default: ``) --module-name <moduleName>                The module library package name to be used in package.json.
 Default: react-native-(name in param-case)
-  --module-prefix <modulePrefix>            The module prefix for the library module, ignored if --module-name is specified (Default: `react-native`)
   --package-identifier <packageIdentifier>  [Android] The Java package identifier used by the Android module (Default: `com.sdcx`)
   --platforms <platforms>                   Platforms the library module will be created for - comma separated (Default: `ios,android`)
-  --github-account <githubAccount>          The github account where the library module is hosted (Default: `sdcx@shundaojia.com`)
-  --author-name <authorName>                The author's name (Default: `顺道出行`) --author-email <authorEmail>              The author's email (Default: `sdcx@shundaojia.com`) --license <license>                       The license type (Default: `MIT`) --view                                    Generate the module as a very simple native view component -h, --help                                output usage information
+  --github-account <githubAccount>          The github account where the library module is hosted (Default: `sdcx`) --author-name <authorName>                The author's name (Default: `顺道出行`) --author-email <authorEmail>              The author's email (Default: `sdcx@shundaojia.com`) --license <license>                       The license type (Default: `MIT`) -h, --help                                output usage information
 ```